taotsi/Song-Ear-Copy/readme.md

 # Song Ear Copy

-Life sucks though, thank god we still got music.
+Life sucks.
+But we got music.

 ## Intro